NBA Rumors: Carmelo Anthony Almost Teamed Up With Derrick Rose On Chicago Bulls In 2014 Free Agency

-Carmelo Anthony may be having a hard time finding a new team this summer but things were very different five years ago.
+Carmelo Anthony may be having a hard time finding a new team this summer, but things were very different five years ago.
 In the 2014 NBA offseason, Anthony became one of the most coveted superstars on the free agency market after he opted out of his contract with the New York Knicks.
 After meeting with several NBA teams, Anthony ended up returning to the Knicks on a five-year contract.

 Many people were surprised by Carmelo Anthony’s decision to re-sign with the Knicks since before he made up his mind, rumors had been circulating that he would be joining the Chicago Bulls.
 In a recent appearance on ESPN’s First Take, Anthony discussed several topics with Stephen A. Smith, including the rumors linking him to the Bulls in the 2014 NBA free agency.